-- 1. The Daily Bulletin is produced every day and is available to students via Sentral. - 2.
+- 1. Daily information is available to students and parents via Sentral and the Sentral Parent Portal - 2.
 The school's newsletter is produced each fortnight.
-Contact the school to be added to our distribution list by using the address below:
+This publication is then emailed to parents.
+Contact the school if you wish to be added to our distribution list by using the address below: